allenlin90/programmingLearning/docs/dependency-maintenance.md

-# Dependency Maintenance
+# Dependency Policy

 This repository is a historical learning archive.
-None of the contained course projects are deployed, production-supported, or treated as maintained applications.
+None of the archived course projects are deployed, production-supported, or treated as maintained applications.

-## Automated scope

-Dependabot is intentionally limited to GitHub Actions workflow dependencies.

-npm, Yarn, and other course-project manifests are excluded from automated version-update PRs because they represent historical exercises and snapshots rather than deployed software.

-## Risk interpretation

-- A vulnerable dependency reported inside a historical course manifest does not represent an active production exposure in this repository.
-- Course examples should not be deployed or reused as production systems without a fresh dependency review, lockfile regeneration, tests, and framework migration work.
-- Existing dependency alerts may be dismissed as **not used** or **tolerable risk** when the affected package is only present in an undeployed historical example.
-- A project should receive automated dependency maintenance only after it is explicitly promoted to an Active project.

-## Update policy
+## Automation policy

-- Check GitHub Actions dependencies monthly on Monday at 09:00 Asia/Bangkok.
-- Group safe minor and patch workflow updates.
-- Review major workflow-action upgrades separately.
-- Do not add historical course directories to `.github/dependabot.yml`.
+Automated dependency updates are disabled for both historical course projects and repository workflows.

+The repository keeps a path-naming pull-request check because naming consistency is an active structural rule.
+That workflow should be updated manually only when necessary.

 ## Historical manifests

-Package manifests and lockfiles may remain when they are useful for understanding the original course setup.
-During repository cleanup, they may be removed when they are redundant, generated, copied, or no longer useful.

-For each historical project, choose one of these actions:
+A package manifest or lockfile may remain when it helps explain the original learning environment.
+Its presence does not mean that:

+- the project installs successfully on a current runtime;
+- the dependencies are secure or supported;
+- the example is suitable for deployment;
+- the repository owner promises upgrades or fixes.

+Do not deploy or reuse a historical example without a fresh dependency, runtime, licensing, security, and test review.

+## Dependency alerts

+A vulnerable package inside an undeployed historical example is not an active production exposure in this repository.
+Alerts may be dismissed as **not used** or **tolerable risk** when that description is accurate.

+Repository-level Dependabot alerts may also be disabled if they produce noise without informing an active project decision.

+## Promoting a project to Active

+Dependency automation should return only after a specific project is deliberately promoted to Active and receives:

+1. A supported runtime and toolchain.
+2. A reproducible lockfile.
+3. Build and test validation.
+4. Security and licensing review.
+5. A named maintenance owner.
+6. An explicit deployment or ongoing-learning purpose.

-- Keep it as a learning reference with no update promise.
+Until then, historical projects are preserved as learning evidence with no update promise.
-- Preserve only notes and original exercises, then remove obsolete manifests and lockfiles.
-- Remove exact duplicates, generated files, and copied third-party distributions.
-- Promote it to Active only after adding supported runtimes, reproducible lockfiles, build checks, and tests.

-## Repository settings

-To eliminate npm security-update PRs, keep npm ecosystems out of `.github/dependabot.yml`.

-GitHub dependency-graph alerts are controlled separately under **Settings → Advanced Security**.
-Alerts for undeployed historical examples can be dismissed individually with the appropriate reason, or Dependabot alerts can be disabled for the repository if no dependency monitoring is desired.